xbrowsersync/app/README.md

 Firefox will open using a temporary profile and the xBrowserSync extension will be installed from the built source.

+### Compiling and running the Android app

+After running a platform build, in order to compile the apk file you'll need to run the relevant [cordova cli](https://cordova.apache.org/docs/en/latest/reference/cordova-cli/index.html) command.
+For example, to compile and run the app on a connected device, CD into `build/cordova` within the xBrowserSync source directory and run the following command:

+	$ cordova run android --device

 ## Issues

 If you’ve found a bug or wish to request a new feature, please submit it [here](https://github.com/xbrowsersync/app/issues/).